-Without a job, loans, or assistance from family, it can be difficult to stay afloat on a student’s budget.
+Without a job, loans, or assistance from family, it can be difficult to stay afloat on a student’s budget, especially if you don't want to max out your credit card.
 It is also difficult to devote time and energy to a full or part-time job while managing a course load.

 Passive income is a great way for students to manage their time and make money to support themselves.
 So, let's dive into what passive income is and what the best passive income ideas for students are!